About U.S. Bank REI Co-op Mastercard

 However, that $20 isn’t credited to your account right away.
 Instead, REI adds it to your member dividends that are sent out every March.

 If you aren’t an REI member, “dividends” refers to the 10% cash bonus REI gives back to you each March based on how much you spent the previous year.
-This bonus can only be used on future REI purchases.
+This bonus can only be used for future REI purchases.

 The big difference between membership dividends and the REI Mastercard’s cash back is that there are limitations on which purchases earn you dividends.
 For example, discounted items aren’t counted toward your dividends.